 Combine your building and content insurance and you may get a discount.
 But do shop around because sometimes it can be cheaper to buy the two policies separately.
 Bear in mind that a combined policy makes the claiming process easier if both are affected.

-Take advantage of no-claims
+Take advantage of having no claims

 Avoid damage and disasters